- Apply for Aid

 Student Confidentiality: According to the Family Education Rights and Privacy Act (FERPA)OSU cannot release a student’s financial records to anyone without the student’s written consent, regardless of the student’s age, who is paying the student’s bills, or has power of attorney status over the student.
 If a student wants someone else to have access his/her OSU financial aid records, they need to complete the Consent for Release of Confidential Information Form, which is good for one academic year.

-Federal Direct Parent Loan for Undergraduate Students (FDPLUS): The FDPLUS is a federal loan borrowed by the parent on behalf of a dependent student to assist with educational expenses.
+Federal Direct Parent Loan for Undergraduate Students (FDPLUS)- The FDPLUS is a federal loan borrowed by the parent on behalf of a dependent student to assist with educational expenses.
 Students are awarded the maximum amount they are personally eligible to receive, after which PLUS loans are automatically offered to the parents of dependent students to meet the cost of attendance.
 As with all loans, you are not required to take it.
 Parents are required to complete a FAFSA application to be eligible for a Direct PLUS Loan, and the parent must complete a Direct PLUS Loan Application and Master Promissory Note (MPN) on the Federal Loan website.
-The PLUS is a non-need based loan currently at a fixed interest rate of 7.9%.
+The PLUS is a non-need based loan currently at 6.41% interest rate, but rates are subject to change yearly based on variable rate changes.
 Interest is charged on the loan from the date the first disbursement is made until the loan is paid in full.
 Payment can be deferred while the student is attending school at least half-time, but interest will continue to accrue.